amisstea/operator-pipelines-poc/README.md

    The latter tasks in the pipeline will probably need a solution that's more flexible than using the `finally` definition.
 This may come at the cost of added complexity.

+## Outstanding PoC Work
+1. Triggering a `PipelineRun` from a local development machine.
+This is needed to show feasibility of a partner running the validate, build and test-like tasks of the demo pipeline against an arbitrary bundle source directory.
+2. Find a workaround to split-joining with conditional branches